outmoded/oz/README.md

 - `method` - the request HTTP method.
 - `ticket` - the authorization [ticket](#ticket-response).
 - `options` - additional Hawk `Hawk.client.header()` options.

+#### `new Oz.client.Connection(options)`

+Creates an **oz** client connection manager for easier access to protected resources.
+The client manages the ticket lifecycle and will automatically refresh the ticken when expired.
+Accepts the following options:
+- `endpoints` - an object containing the server protocol endpoints:
+    `app` - the application credentials endpoint path.
+Defaults to `'/oz/app'`.
+    `reissue` - the ticket reissue endpoint path.
+Defaults to `'/oz/reissue'`.
+- `uri` - required, the server full root uri without path (e.g. 'https://example.com').
+- `credentials` - required, the application **hawk** credentials.

+##### `connection.request(path, ticket, options, callback)`

+Requests a protected resource where:
+- `path` - the resource path (e.g. '/resource').
+- `ticket` - the application or user ticket.
+If the ticket is expired, it will automatically attempt to refresh it.
+- `options` - optional configuration object where:
+    - `method` - the HTTP method (e.g. 'GET').
+Defaults to `'GET'`.
+    - `payload` - the request payload object or string.
+Defaults to no payload.
+- `callback` - the callback method using the signature `function(err, result, code, ticket)` where:
+    - `err` - an error condition.
+    - `result` - the requested resource (parsed to object if JSON).
+    - `code` - the HTTP response code.
+    - `ticket` - the ticket used to make the request (may be different from the ticket provided when the ticket was expired and refreshed).

+##### `connection.app(path, options, callback)`

+Requests a protected resource using a shared application ticket where:
+- `path` - the resource path (e.g. '/resource').
+- `options` - optional configuration object where:
+    - `method` - the HTTP method (e.g. 'GET').
+Defaults to `'GET'`.
+    - `payload` - the request payload object or string.
+Defaults to no payload.
+- `callback` - the callback method using the signature `function(err, result, code, ticket)` where:
+    - `err` - an error condition.
+    - `result` - the requested resource (parsed to object if JSON).
+    - `code` - the HTTP response code.
+    - `ticket` - the ticket used to make the request (may be different from the ticket provided when the ticket was expired and refreshed).

+Once an application ticket is obtained internally using the provided **hawk** credentials in the constructor, it will be reused by called to `connection.app()`.
+If it expires, it will automatically refresh and stored for future usage.

+##### `connection.reissue(ticket, callback)`

+Reissues (refresh) a ticket where:
+- `ticket` - the ticket being reissued.
+- `callback` - the callback method using the signature `function(err, reissued)` where:
+    - `err` - an error condition.
+    - `reissued` - the reissued ticket.

 ### `Oz.endpoints`